iacchus/iacchus.github.io-pelican/content/works.md

 Equilibrate the mandala mirroring it, and also mirror each of the beings in the mandala..

+Reduct like in the roleplaying, the power of powerful beings (QQ), and also create antidotes for each of the roots which sustain/strong them.
+Do this with art and science.

 ## a wind that blows

 ```